Previous Post: Day 3: Portage Du Fort To Baie du Chat/ Arnprior

 We paddled up the north side of Baie Black until we came to the concrete wall whose top walkway is pictured below and paddled to the far end.
 We still didn’t know exactly what we would find – or if we would even find it at all!

 The trail begins with a short walk back down the wall on the other side.
-Behind the wall is a stretch of broken rock and rubble which eventually leads to a flat and typical woodlands portage trail which follows the direction of “le Vieux Canal” all the way to Pontiac Bay about 600 meters away.
+Behind the wall is a stretch of broken rock and rubble which eventually leads to a flat and typical woodland portage trail that follows the direction of “le Vieux Canal” all the way to Pontiac Bay about 600 meters away.
 The trail is clearly well-used and is easy to follow.
 Off the road that the trail comes to (it is called Chemin du Canal on the maps) are a number of cottages/homes.

 We got to the take-out point at 8:45; by 9:20 we were paddling in Pontiac Bay.